Annytomica/memory_game/README.md

 ### Unfixed
 - occassionally an animal is not removed from the active card array after being matched.
 It is not clear why this occurs as the function works 99% of the time.
 It happens when cards are being clicked extremely quickly.
 No error is thrown to console if this happens.
+- on older devices (old Surface Pro) repeated game plays of 6+ times leads to the game not working properly, with slow responsivity and increased liklihood of the above bug occurring.
+Possible the accumulation of TypeErrors may be contributing.
+This needs further investigation.

 ## Deployment
 The site was deployed to GitHub pages using the recommended process.